mohitmun/presentations/presentation.md

 ## Becoming Good at command-line

+.left-column[
+  ## Session format
+]
+.right-column[

+- We will follow simple question( or problem) and its answer (or solution)

+- While this might sound like particular use-case but we can eventually expand solutions for many other use-cases

+.footnote[.red[*] Feel free to interrupt any time you have better suggestion/idea ] ]

 ### Session format

 * We will follow simple question( or problem) and its answer (or solution)